rzlamrr/rzlamrr/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Everything you look at can become a fairy tale and you can get a story from everything you touch."</i>
+<i>"The law of harvest is to reap more than you sow.
+Sow an act, and you reap a habit.
+Sow a habit and you reap a character.
+Sow a character and you reap a destiny."</i>
 <br>
-<b>- Hans Christian Andersen</b>
+<b>- James Allen</b>
 </blockquote>
 </p>